mrinalwahal/service/db/README.md

 # Database layer

+## Migrations

 - To compare the models with database schema, add the models to `/scripts/loader.go`.
 This will help generate the migrations for your models.
-- To generate a new migrations, run `/scripts/migrate.sh [name_of_your_migration]`.
-For example: `/scripts/migrate.sh init` will generate a new migration in `/migrations` directory.
+- To generate a new migration, run `./scripts/migrate.sh [name_of_your_migration]`.
+For example: `./scripts/migrate.sh init` will generate a new migration called "init" in `./migrations` directory.
-- To compare the state/status of the migrations against the database schema, run `/scripts/status.sh`.
+- To compare the state/status of the migrations against the database schema, run `./scripts/status.sh`.
 This will print which migrations are pending to be applied and which ones have been applied.
-- To apply any pending migrations, run `/scripts/apply.sh`.
+- To apply all the pending migrations, run `./scripts/apply.sh`.

+## Testing

+### Unit / Whitebox Tests

+All the essential unit tests to be covered:

+- [x] Create a new record in the database.
+- [x] Retrieve and list all the records from the database with supported filters.
+- [x] Get a record from the database using it's ID.
+- [x] Update a record with new options in the database.
+- [x] Delete a record from the database using it's ID.

+### Integration / Blackbox Tests

+To write itnegration tests, you would typically want to mock this layer's interfaces and consume them outside the package.

 **To generate mock files of the service interface, use the following commands:**